devAlphaSystem/Alpha-System-Skopos/docs/dashboard_guide.md

 - **Results Limit**: Control how many items appear on dashboard report cards (5, 10, 15, 20, 25, 50)

 **Note:** Time frame and results limit settings apply to all websites.
 The active users counter always shows the last 5 minutes regardless of the selected time frame.

+#### Privacy & Data Collection
+- **Store Raw IP Addresses**: Choose whether to store full IP addresses or only hashed visitor IDs
+  - **Disabled (Default)**: Only anonymous hashed IDs are stored, maximizing privacy
+  - **Enabled**: Store complete IP addresses for security analysis, fraud detection, or debugging
+  - **Privacy Note**: IP addresses are considered personal data under GDPR.
+Enable only if you have a legitimate business need.
+- **Discard Short Sessions**: Automatically filter out sessions under 1 second
+  - **Disabled (Default)**: All sessions are stored regardless of duration
+  - **Enabled**: Sessions lasting less than 1 second are discarded before being stored
+  - **Use Cases**: Reduces noise from bot traffic, accidental page loads, and improves data quality
+  - **Impact**: Results in cleaner analytics focused on genuine user engagement

 #### API Keys
 - **Per-User Storage**: Keys are private to the currently signed-in user and can be rotated or removed at any time.